ilseh/Oppleo/README.md

 	 > `pip install -r requirements_raspberry.txt`
  * Create an Oppleo ini file
    > `cp /home/pi/Oppleo/src/nl/oppleo/config/oppleo.example.ini /home/pi/Oppleo/src/nl/oppleo/config/oppleo.ini`
- * Edit the oppleo ini file to reflect your installation.
-The example ini file has comments to help.
-Note that this ini file is overwritten when settings are changed through Oppleos webfront, so remarks etc. will be lost.
+ * Edit the oppleo.ini file to reflect your local installation.
+The oppleo.example.ini file has comments to help.
+Note that the local copied oppleo.ini file is completely overwritten when settings are changed through Oppleos webfront, so remarks etc. will be lost.
+Make changes using any text editor like `vi` or `nano` when Oppleo is not running.
    * All elements are in the [Oppleo] section.
-All `True` and `False` are Python, thus capitalize the first letter.
+All `True` and `False` are Python, thus capitalizine the first letter is required.
    * `log_file` is the log file location.
-Default /tmp/Oppleo.log
+Default `/tmp/Oppleo.log`
    * `signature` is a random generated signature to identify this application when logging or sending messages through Prowl.
 No need to manually chnage this.
    * `database_url` is `postgresql://<dbuser>:<dbpassword>@<ipaddress>:5432/<dbname>` where `<dbuser>`, `<dbpassword>`, and `<dbname>` are the values used when installing postgres. `<ipaddress>` can be `localhost` when both postgres and oppleo are installed on the same raspberry pi.
    * `sqlalchemy_track_modifications` should be `False`
-   * `env` should be `Production`
-   * `debug` should be `False`
-   * `testing` should be `False`
+   * `debug` should be `False`.
+Enabling this shows any uncatched exceptions and errors in the web front.
+Useful for development or debugging only.
+   * The following 5 entries describe the connected hardware, inclusing RFID reader, busser, EVSE and RGB LED.
+If they are present and connected to the Raspberry Pi through the [GPIO header](https://www.raspberrypi.org/documentation/usage/gpio/) enable them here.
+After making changes Oppleo needs to restart to take them into effect.
+     * `evse_switch` enable if the switch pin of the SmartEVSE is connected.
+This allows Oppleo to actually prevent or allow charging.
+     * `evse_led_reader` enable if the LED pin out of the SmartEVSE is connected to the Raspberry Pi GPIO.
+Oppleo will detect the EVSE status by detecting the on/off state and pulse-width.
+     * `buzzer` enable if a buzzer is connected.
+     * `oppleo_led` enable if an RGB led is connected to the GPIO.
+     * `mfrc522_rfid_reader` enable if the RFID reader is connected to the SPI bus on the GPIO.
    * `pythonpath` is empty
    * `explain_template_loading` provides a debug information on screen if something goes wrong internally. `False` should be better.
    * The `on_db_failure_` variables come into play if the database cannot be reached by Oppleo.
 It becomes blind to settings, and thus some fallback settings are required.